Frequently asked questions

 Through SafeStack, we provide an education platform where learners can engage with our training content as well as connecting with our expert team and the wider learner community.

 We understand it can be helpful to have all your training content in your own LMS, but this means your learners miss out on the other community benefits we offer.
-For this reason, we don’t offer an option for integrating into an existing LMS.
+If you’d like to discuss the options, contact our Sales team.

 Who are these cute characters I keep seeing?

 You noticed!
-These are our mascots, and they’re here to guide you through your cyber security and privacy journey.
-You’ll see them pop up in our Security and Privacy Awareness courses.
+These are our mascots, and they’re here to guide you through your training journey.
+You’ll see them pop up in our Security and Privacy Awareness courses and sometimes even in our Secure Development ones.

 We use mascots to help us avoid bias and stereotypes that human characters can introduce.
 Plus they’re adorable.